Reader-submitted graffiti & street art photos showcase a cacophony of color

 Related: Martha Cooper revisits the chaotic, gritty & enchanting world of graffiti in 1980s NYC

 Want to be featured in a future gallery?
 Weekly themes are posted Sundays.
-To enter, you can your submissions to our Flickr pool, tag them on Instagram and Twitter, or join/upload them to our Photos of the Day Facebook group.
+To enter, you can upload your submissions to our Flickr pool, tag them on Instagram and Twitter, or join/upload them to our Photos of the Day Facebook group.

 A balancing act